Ben Volavola: Super Rugby

 Volavola signed for the Crusaders in the 2016 Super Rugby season to replace a number 10 exodus at the Crusaders with Dan Carter, Colin Slade and Tom Taylor who are moving to play rugby in Europe as well as confirming his eligibility to join Fiji for the upcoming 2015 Rugby World Cup.
 He signed a two-year deal.

 After getting picked by Fiji for the upcoming 2015 World Rugby Pacific Nations Cup, he intends to make the 10 jersey which was worn by former Fijian flyhalf, Nicky Little who Volavola regards as one of his heroes.
 His parents, Dinesh Shankar and Ema Volavola have been supportive of their son's decision to represent Fiji.

 He came off the bench against Māori All Blacks on his debut in the 2015 mid-year rugby union internationals as Fiji had given the match, test status.

 He started at 10 for Fiji against Tonga in the 2015 World Rugby Pacific Nations Cup scoring 15 points (3 conversions and 3 penalties).

 He was named one of Fiji's 31 man squad for the Rugby World Cup 2015 which was hosted in England and Wales.
 He played all 4 matches, against all three of the biggest teams in Fiji's group; England (lost 35–11), Australia (lost 28–13) and Wales (lost 23–13) and the last against Uruguay where Fiji won 45–17.

 In January 2017, he signed for Australian super rugby side, Melbourne Rebels.
 He played for one season before leaving the club.

-France
+Europe

 In October 2017, after playing all of his professional career in the Super Rugby, NRC, and Mitre 10 Cup Volavola signed for French Top 14 club Bordeaux Bègles.
 Confirmation was released in November 2017.
 He joined Fijian teammate Peni Ravai.

-In June 2018, Volavola signed for his 2nd french club, Racing 92 as a backup to injured playmaker Pat Lambie.
+In June 2018, Volavola signed for his 2nd French club, Racing 92 as a backup to injured playmaker Pat Lambie.

-On 10 May 2020, Volavola sign for Pro D2 side Perpignan ahead of the 2020-21 season.
+On 10 May 2020, Volavola sign for Pro D2 side Perpignan ahead of the 2020–21 season.

+On 26 August 2024, Volavola was signed by Leicester Tigers in England's Premiership Rugby.
+He departed after one season and making 10 appearances.

 Super Rugby statistics

 Personal life

 In October 2017, Volavola was seen with actress Shailene Woodley on multiple occasions.
 The duo later posted several photos of each other on social media, confirming their relationship, and in January 2018, Woodley posted a picture of Volavola saying "damn I love him".

-In April 2020 it was reported that the relationship with Woodley had ended.
+In April 2020, it was reported that the relationship with Woodley had ended.
+He married Kristine Phipps on June 24, 2022, at Sydney, Australia.
+They have a son born in 2023.